joaquinelio/litul-crud/README.md

 Thanks javascript.info it's great.

 Warning
----There should be better a tool... better yet far more complete and integrated frameworks over there--- This is just a practice field.
+---There should be a better tool...  and far more complete and integrated frameworks over there--- This is just a practice field.
 For now.